 Two-thirds (67%) of middle-income Boomers say their retirement will be different from that of previous generations; the ideas of being taken care of by family, slowing down and moving to a retirement community (associated with the retirement of previous generations) are being replaced with an active lifestyle and work.

-Three out of four (75%) middle-income Boomers expect to work in retirement; more than half (57%) of those expect they will have to work for financial reasons.
+Three out of four (75%) middle-income Boomers plan on working after retirement; more than half (57%) of those expect they will be going back to work after retirement for financial reasons.

-Two-thirds (67%) of middle-income Boomers feel they are behind where they expected to be at this point in their lives in terms of financial readiness for retirement.
+Two-thirds (67%) of middle-income Boomers feel they are behind where they expected to be at this point in their lives in terms of financial security and readiness for retirement.

-Half (52%) of middle-income Boomers are not confident that they have saved enough to live comfortably in retirement, and thirty-eight percent (38%) are only somewhat confident.
+Half (52%) of middle-income Boomers are not confident in their financial readiness that they have saved enough to live comfortably in retirement, and thirty-eight percent (38%) are only somewhat confident.
 Only one in ten (10%) feel confident about the adequacy of their retirement savings.

 One-seventh (14%) of middle-income Americans age 47 to 65 do not have a pension, 401(k), IRA or any other type of retirement savings account.